chronoscz/Fairtris/README.md

 Even though the original **[Nintendo Tetris®](https://en.wikipedia.org/wiki/Tetris_(NES_video_game))** was only released in two regional versions (for **NTSC** and **PAL** television standards), **Fairtris** has four base versions.
 The additional two versions are modifications of the original ones, with different **[DAS](https://www.youtube.com/watch?v=JeccfAI_ujo)** speed and improved gravity.
 In addition, each base region has an additional, `EXTENDED` version that has the correct line count calculations for the transitions.
 Thanks to this, no matter what level we start from, killscreen always occurs at `290` lines.

 - `NTSC` — equivalent to original `NTSC` version, without any major modifications, running at 60 frames per second.
-The `EXTENDED` version is similar but with the correct line count for transition.
+The `EXTENDED` version is similar but with the correct calculations of the transition lines count.

 - `JPN` — hypothetical version, it has gravity from the `NTSC` version, but the **[DAS](https://www.youtube.com/watch?v=JeccfAI_ujo)** speed is the same as in `PAL` version (faster by one frame, so it is possible to play on killscreen).
 The `EXTENDED` version additionally computes transition lines correctly.
 Also works at 60fps.